pydantic/pydantic/docs/contributing.md

 cd pydantic

 # 2. Set up a virtualenv for running tests
-virtualenv -p `which python3.7` env source env/bin/activate
+virtualenv -p `which python3.8` env source env/bin/activate
+# Building docs requires 3.8.
+If you don't need to build docs you can use
-# (or however you prefer to setup a python environment, 3.6 will work too)
+# whichever version; 3.6 will work too.

-# 3. Install pydantic, dependencies and test dependencies
+# 3. Install pydantic, dependencies, test dependencies and doc dependencies
 make install

 # 4. Checkout a new branch and make your changes